rsrivastav54/BitCoinMiner/README.md

     - e.g.: '_erl -name server@10.20.170.60 -setcookie project_'
     - Compile server.erl using _c(server)_.
 This compiles the server side implementation of the code.
     - Compile client.erl using _c(client)_.
 This compiles the client side implementation of the code for distributed modeling.
-    - once you have entered the erl shell, to start the server: '_server:start()._'
+    - Once you have entered the erl shell, to start the server: '_server:start()._'
       - Next '_Enter number of 0s to mine for bitcoin :_ '
       - Next '_Enter number of coins to mine :_ '
       - Next '_Enter number of workers to spawn :_ '
-    - server can mine coins without any active client nodes
+    - Server can mine coins without any active client nodes

 - Distributed Implementation of the Project:
     - Start the server using the above steps, then create client nodes.